 In heat stroke, the skin is likely to be red and hot to the touch, but dry; sweating might be absent.
 Once the body core hits 105 degrees or more (it varies from person to person), thermoregulation breaks down and the body’s ability to use sweating as a natural temperature regulator fails.
 In heat stroke, the body core can rise as high as 110 degrees Fahrenheit or more.

 (Aside: The highest body temperature ever recorded was 115 degrees: On July 10, 1980, 52-year-old heatstroke victim Willie Jones of Atlanta was admitted to the hospital with a temperature of 115 degrees Fahrenheit.
 He spent 24 days in the hospital and recovered.)

 In some circumstances, the victim’s skin may actually seem cool.
 Despite feeling “clammy” to the touch, it’s important to realize that it is the body core temperature that’s elevated.
 You could be misled unless you take readings with a thermometer to reveal the patient’s true status.

 When overheated patients are no longer able to cool themselves, it is up to their rescuers to do the job.
 If hyperthermia is suspected, the victim should immediately:

-· Be drenched with cool water (or ice, if available)
+- Be drenched in cool water (with ice, if available)

 Why the neck, armpit and groin?
-Major blood vessels pass close to the skin in these areas, and you will more efficiently cool the body core.
-In the wilderness, immersion in a cold stream may be all you have in terms of a cooling strategy.
-This is a worthwhile option as long as you are closely monitoring your patient.
+Major blood vessels pass close to the skin in these areas, and cold packs will more efficiently cool the body core.
+Recent studies by the military suggest that cold packs to feet and hands are also helpful.